Article updated on 8 February 2022 by Ben Pilkington

 The Solution to the Great Pacific Garbage Patch: The Ocean Cleanup Project

-Founded by entrepreneur Boyan Slat in 2013, The Ocean Cleanup is a non-profit organization that plans to carry out what it refers to as “the largest clean-up in history.”
-This ambitious, two-pronged project aims to roll out advanced technological systems at a scale large enough to remove half of the plastic in the Great Pacific Garbage Patch (around 40,000 metric tons) over five years.
-They also plan to interrupt the flow of plastic at the river source.
+Founded by entrepreneur Boyan Slat in 2013, The Ocean Cleanup is a non-profit organization that has been carrying out what it refers to as “the largest clean-up in history”.
+This ambitious, two-pronged project rolled out advanced technological systems at a scale large enough to remove half of the plastic in the Great Pacific Garbage Patch (around 40,000 metric tons) over five years.
+They also worked to interrupt the flow of plastic at the river source.

 The first phase of the project, cleaning the oceans, was thought up by Slat following a holiday in Greece where he saw more plastic than fish while diving.
 After learning more about the problem, he started working on a passive clean-up solution at university and eventually founded The Ocean Cleanup.

-Slat has designed a system consisting of a long plastic floating tube, which is approximately the length of a football pitch suspended at the water’s surface.
+Slat has designed a passive ocean-based cleaning system consisting of a long plastic floating tube, which is approximately the length of a football pitch suspended at the water’s surface.
 A nylon skirt extending below that guides debris into a retention system that concentrates the plastic for collection.

 Research conducted by the Ocean Cleanup established that 1,000 rivers are responsible for around 80% of river-borne plastic waste in the ocean.
 The organization plans to have tackled all of them by 2025.

-The second part of the project involves a clean-up technology called the Interceptor™, which is an automated debris filtration and extraction system that can operate in most of the world’s top polluting rivers.
+The second part of the project involves a clean-up technology called the Interceptor, which is an automated debris filtration and extraction system that can operate in most of the world’s top polluting rivers.

-Slat explained: “Combining our ocean clean-up technology with the Interceptor™, the solutions now exist to address both sides of the equation."
+Slat said: “Combining our ocean clean-up technology with the Interceptor, the solutions now exist to address both sides of the equation.”